amazzalel-habib/use-paginated/README.md

 }
 ```

-`maxPerPage`: is the number of items per page, you can change it with `changeMaxPerPage`.
+`maxPerPage`: is the number of items per page, you can change it using `changeMaxPerPage`.

-`caching`: default to `true`, to disable or enable caching of the pages, to optimize number of fething requests.
+`caching`: default to `true`, to disable or enable caching of loaded data in order to optimize the number of fething requests.

-`defaultPage`: default to 1, is the default page to load in when the component mount.
+`defaultPage`: default to 1, is the default page to load when the component mounts.

-`fetchPage`: is a function that should load the data (from source ...) it should return an object of type `FetchPageResposne<T>` containing the page items and the total number of elements.
+`fetchPage`: is a function that should load the data (from a source...) it should return a promise or simple object of type `FetchPageResposne<T>` containing the page items and the total number of elements.

 ```typescript
 interface FetchPageResposne<T> {